DIY Solar Generator – Complete Guide With Diagrams

 - Inverter remote on/off switch

-NOTE: When wiring up your DIY solar generator components, always leave enough slack in the individual wires to allow them to be tucked away against the sides and bottom of the case.
+NOTE: When wiring up the components of your DIY solar generator, always leave enough slack in the individual wires to allow them to be tucked away against the sides and bottom of the case.
 This doesn’t really apply to the heavy gauge inverter leads, but for the rest, size the wires with a neat final routing in mind.

 Inverter to Battery Wiring